Free Shipping code: 06-005220

 Think you need a separate container to grind grains?
 You don't, see » Dry Blending

 Container volume.
 While both blenders' standard containers are "2 qt" the Vitamix container is UL rated to blend at a 64 oz capacity.
 The Blendtec jar can not operate at full capacity; Blendtec recommends filling their containers only 1/2 full to operate while Vita-Mix states you can fill them to the top.

-The Next Generation Vitamix 7500 comes with a more efficient low-profile container.
+The G-Series Next Generation Vitamix comes with an improved low-profile container.